-While the Terra 50 is offered as unisex or men’s, it doesn’t fit women as it does on men.
-If you find this bag not suitable to your body, then go for the Terra 65 which is specially made to fit the female anatomy.
+While the Terra 50 is offered as unisex or men’s, it doesn’t fit women as it does for men.
+If you find this bag not suitable for your body, then go for the Terra 65 which is specially made to fit the female anatomy.

 The Terra 50 is an amazingly lightweight bag, with a slim design that makes it perfect for short trips and hiking.
 It makes towing your sleeping bag a breeze with a separate compartment at the base of the bag.

 The bag also features padded anatomically correct shoulder straps that help distribute the weight evenly for increased comfort and zero chafings.
 Another plus for the Terra 50 are the snug-fitting hip belts which help spread the weight, so you don’t have to carry the load with only your shoulders.
 The air mesh design and the vertical air channels make you as sweat-free as the conditions permit while keeping you comfortable.

 The slim designs make the bag opening very narrow, making it impossible to access the bag from any other point apart from the top.
 This means you have to remove things from the top if you need an item at the side or other parts of the bag.

 The front pockets are not extensible, so anything stored in the front pocket reduces the overall space in the main compartment.
 Another minus for this backpack is that it doesn’t have a rain cover, although it is rain-resistant.
 If you expect to encounter rain on your trip, it’s better to buy rain covers.